mattmakai/fullstackpython.com/source/content/pages/06-apis/0605-api-creation.markdown

   [Flask API](http://flask.pocoo.org/docs/api/) are popular libraries for exposing APIs from Flask web applications.

+* [Sandman](http://www.github.com/jeffknupp/sandman) is a widely used tool to automatically generate a RESTful API service from a legacy database without writing a line of code (though it's easily extensible through code).

+* [Cornice](https://cornice.readthedocs.org/en/latest/) is a REST framework
+  for Pyramid.

 * [Restless](https://github.com/toastdriven/restless) is a lightweight API
   framework that aims to be framework agnostic.
 The general concept is that you can use the same API code for Django, Flask, Bottle, Pyramid or any other WSGI framework with minimal porting effort.

 ## API testing projects
 Building, running and maintaining APIs requires as much effort as building,